 Miranda Almond grew up in a leafy part of southwest London with a love of fashion from a very early age.
 Endless hours were spent dressing up in clothes handed down by her elder cousins or collected on the way from Jumble sales (an early passion), in particular she remembers a bridesmaids dress that was pretty much all she wore from age 3-6, along with a pair of champagne coloured heels more than several sizes too big.

-Now freelance she enjoys working regularly for American Vogue, British Elle, China Elle and Instyle US, as well as clients such as Matches, Barbour, Toast and Alice Temperley.
+Now freelance she enjoys working regularly for American Vogue, Vogue Turkey, Harper's Bazaar, British Elle, China Elle and Instyle US, as well as clients such as Matches, Barbour, Hobbs, Toast and Alice Temperley.
 Miranda lives in London and is married to the artist Darren Almond with whom she has 2 children.